judemont/CLImage/README.md

 # Image Displayer
+Watch pictures without leaving your terminal !
-Display images in your terminal, with colored characters.
+A go script to display images in your terminal, with colored characters.